MarcusWolschon/osmeditor4android/documentation/docs/help/ru/Introduction.md

 * Background layer
 * Overlay layer.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
 * Notes/Bugs display.
 Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
 Default: on.
 * Photo layer.
-Displays georeferenced photographs as red camera icons, if direction information is available the icon will be rotated.
+Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
 * Node icons.
 Default: on.
 * Keep screen on.
 Default: off.
 * Large node drag area.
 Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
 Turning this on will provide a large area which can be used for off-center dragging (selection and other operations still use the normal touch tolerance area).
 Default: off.